How do I perform keyword research for casino affiliate sites?

 - Map keywords to content types and conversion pages

-- Prioritise and build a content calendar with topical clusters
+- Prioritize and build a content calendar with topical clusters

 - Measure, iterate, and reassign priorities based on performance

 Deliverables at each step should be explicit: an audit spreadsheet with traffic and click data, a seed-list document, an expanded keyword database with filters applied, content briefs with target keywords and CTAs, and a calendar with owners and deadlines.
-Tag keywords by intent, jurisdiction, and funnel stage.
-Recommended cadence: keyword audits monthly, content planning monthly/quarterly, and strategic reviews quarterly.
+Tag keywords by intent, jurisdiction, funnel stage, and page status so the team can see whether a topic needs a new page, an update, a redirect, or paid testing.

 Tools, platforms, and data sources

-- Keyword research & competitive analysis (e.g., Ahrefs, SEMrush, Moz) — useful for SERP analysis, competitor organic footprints, and keyword difficulty estimates.
+- Keyword research & competitive analysis (e.g., Ahrefs, SEMrush, Moz) — useful for SERP analysis, competitor organic footprints, backlink context, and keyword difficulty estimates.

-- Search volume & planning (e.g., Google Keyword Planner, Google Trends) — essential for volume estimates and seasonality checks across markets.
+- Search volume & planning (e.g., Google Keyword Planner, Google Trends) — useful for volume estimates, market comparison, and seasonality checks across jurisdictions.

-- Questions & content idea discovery (e.g., AnswerThePublic, People Also Ask) — surfaces long-tail question formats and content angles.
+- Questions & content idea discovery (e.g., AnswerThePublic, People Also Ask) — surfaces long-tail question formats, recurring concerns, and content angles that may not appear in high-volume tools.

-- On-site crawling and technical checks (e.g., Screaming Frog) — validates indexable pages, duplicate content, and meta structure.
+- On-site crawling and technical checks (e.g., Screaming Frog) — validates indexable pages, duplicate content, metadata, canonicals, redirects, and internal link consistency.

-- Analytics & performance tracking (e.g., Google Analytics/GA4, Search Console) — for traffic segmentation, landing page performance, and query-to-page mapping.
+- Analytics & performance tracking (e.g., Google Analytics/GA4, Search Console) — supports traffic segmentation, landing page performance analysis, query-to-page mapping, and conversion-path reviews.

-- Workflow & documentation (spreadsheets, project management tools) — centralise keyword databases, briefs, and publishing cadence.
+- Workflow & documentation (spreadsheets, project management tools) — centralizes keyword databases, briefs, approvals, publishing cadence, and post-launch review notes.

 On-page and content mapping best practices

 Structure pages to clearly reflect the mapped intent.
-Use a single primary keyword per canonical page, with a short list of semantically related secondary terms.
-Meta title and description should communicate the page’s user intent and include the target keyword naturally.
-Headings (H1, H2, H3) should follow a logical hierarchy, breaking content into scannable sections that answer user needs identified in research.
+Use one primary keyword theme per canonical page, supported by a short list of closely related secondary terms.
+Meta titles and descriptions should describe the page’s purpose in natural language and set accurate expectations.
+Headings should follow a logical hierarchy, making it easy for readers, crawlers, and assistive technologies to understand the page.

 Paid search considerations and match types

-Paid campaigns require a different operational discipline.
-Match types (broad, phrase, exact) control reach and intent fidelity; start with tighter match types on conversion-oriented keywords and use broader matches for discovery with strong negative lists.
-Bidding decisions should consider keyword-level CPC, expected conversion value, and regulatory costs of compliance or age-gating in specific markets.
+Paid campaigns require a different operational discipline from organic SEO.
+Match types control reach and intent fidelity: exact and phrase match usually provide more control for conversion-oriented keywords, while broad match can support discovery only when paired with strong negative lists and close monitoring.
+Bidding decisions should consider keyword-level CPC, expected conversion value, landing page quality, and any compliance or age-gating requirements in the target market.

-Landing page alignment is critical: ensure ad copy, keyword, and landing page intent match to preserve Quality Score and user experience.
-Implement UTMs and conversion pixels to attribute clicks to affiliate pathways.
-Maintain a compliance checklist for ad copy and keyword choice per jurisdiction, and update negative keyword lists based on search query reports.
+Landing page alignment is critical.
+Ad copy, keyword intent, and landing page content should match closely to protect Quality Score and user experience.
+Implement UTMs and conversion pixels to attribute clicks to affiliate pathways, then validate that tracking works before scaling spend.
+Maintain a compliance checklist for ad copy, keyword choice, landing page claims, and jurisdiction-specific restrictions, and update negative keyword lists based on search query reports.

 Common mistakes to avoid

-- Chasing only high-volume keywords without intent alignment — corrective action: score keywords by intent and expected value before committing resources.
+- Chasing only high-volume keywords without intent alignment — corrective action: score keywords by intent, SERP fit, and expected value before committing resources.

-- Ignoring localisation and regulatory restrictions — corrective action: map keywords to jurisdictions and maintain a legal/content checklist per market.
+- Ignoring localization and regulatory restrictions — corrective action: map keywords to jurisdictions and maintain a legal or content checklist for each market.

-- Failing to prioritise commercial-value keywords for affiliate funnels — corrective action: allocate a portion of monthly content to bottom/mid-funnel pages tied to partner offers.
+- Failing to prioritize commercial-value keywords for affiliate funnels — corrective action: allocate a defined portion of monthly content to mid- and bottom-funnel pages tied to approved partner pathways.

-- Poor keyword-to-content mapping (keyword cannibalisation, thin pages) — corrective action: perform a content inventory, canonicalise or consolidate competing pages, and create in-depth briefs.
+- Poor keyword-to-content mapping (keyword cannibalization, thin pages) — corrective action: perform a content inventory, consolidate competing pages where needed, and create briefs that define the canonical target.

-- Not tracking or incorrectly attributing conversions — corrective action: standardise UTM tagging, validate pixel fires, and cross-check server-side logs with analytics.
+- Not tracking or incorrectly attributing conversions — corrective action: standardize UTM tagging, validate pixel fires, and cross-check partner reports with analytics and server-side logs where available.

 Beginner vs advanced considerations

-- Beginner: basic keyword tools, simple mapping, content calendar, essential tracking — outcomes: steady topical coverage, predictable content outputs.
-Resource expectations: small team or contractor support, basic tooling.
+- Beginner: basic keyword tools, simple mapping, content calendar, essential tracking — outcomes: steadier topical coverage, fewer duplicate pages, clearer briefs, and more predictable publishing.
+Resource expectations: small team or contractor support, basic tooling, and consistent documentation.

-- Advanced: topical authority frameworks, log file analysis, machine learning for keyword clustering, cross-channel keyword synergy — outcomes: higher efficiency in content production and deeper insights into crawl and index behaviour.
+- Advanced: topical authority frameworks, log file analysis, machine-learning-assisted keyword clustering, cross-channel keyword synergy — outcomes: more efficient content production, better crawl and index insights, and stronger alignment between SEO, PPC, and partner reporting.
 Resource expectations: dedicated analysts, advanced tooling, and engineering support.

 Examples and scenarios (generic)

-Scenario 1: Build a pillar page that addresses regulatory differences across markets, then support it with cluster pages focused on comparison queries and jurisdiction-specific guides.
-The pillar improves topical authority while clusters capture long-tail intent.
+Scenario 1: Build a pillar page that explains regulatory differences across markets, then support it with cluster pages focused on comparison queries and jurisdiction-specific guides.
+The pillar organizes the broader topic, while clusters capture more specific long-tail intent.

 Checklist: actionable next steps